 A different mechanism is that of wave-induced compaction of the sub-soil underneath the structure.
 Before breakwaters are built, the seabed often consists of more or less loosely packed sand provided by longshore sediment transport.
 Adding the weight of the breakwaters and subjecting them to long-term vibrations due to wave action and to seismic action, will induce compaction of the sub-soil.
 In addition, consolidation of clayey materials (if any) and long-term deformation called creep may also play a role in coastal areas at a centennial or millennial timescale.
-Modern engineers always dredge away these layers of loosely packed and clayey materials before building any structure, but ancient builders did not, because they did not have the necessary heavy-duty dredging equipment; the first mechanical dredger was invented by a Genoese engineer and by Leonardo da Vinci in 15th c.
-CE.
+Modern engineers always dredge away these layers of loosely packed and clayey materials before building any structure, but ancient builders did not, because they did not have the necessary heavy-duty dredging equipment.